Education

 Key Initiatives

-The Foundation has committed $15 million to this $30 million multiyear partnership that builds and transforms Baltimore City Public School libraries in neighborhoods where many students face academic and economic challenges.
-The Library Project serves over 7,800 students and their families through 17 libraries.
-To see the new libraries (as well as the “before” pictures) and to learn more about the Library Project, please click here.
+This $30 million multiyear partnership builds and transforms public school libraries in Baltimore City neighborhoods where many students face academic and economic challenges.
+The Library Project serves over 7,700 students and their families through 17 libraries.

-This more than $3 million annual partnership, which has grown to include nearly a dozen funders each year, has distributed more than $22 million in grants over the last six years, including nearly $8 million from the Weinberg Foundation.
-The SFC supports high-quality summer programs for children and youth.
-Programs address one or more of the following areas: literacy; STEM (Science, Technology, Engineering, and Math); youth employment; college and career readiness; environmental education; health and overcoming stress and trauma; and enrichment, including sports and arts programming.
+This partnership, which has grown to include nearly a dozen national and local funders, supports high-quality summer programs for children and youth.
+Programs address one or more of the following areas: literacy; science, technology, engineering, and math; youth employment; college and career readiness; environmental education; health; and enrichment, including sports and arts programming.

 Contact Information